Omnicopters for Spacecraft Simulation

 Graduate Researcher

-Doctoral student at the University of Colorado Boulder, Smead Department of Aerospace Engineering Sciences.
-Research in differential game theory, safe multi-agent systems, and computational astrodynamics — with a focus on algorithms that are tractable enough to run onboard while providing formal guarantees.
+Outland is a doctoral student at the University of Colorado Boulder, Smead Department of Aerospace Engineering Sciences.
+His research is in differential game theory, safe multi-agent systems, and computational astrodynamics — with a focus on algorithms that are tractable enough to run onboard while providing formal guarantees.